 - In the CMS, do not left align your table; it will cause problems with the presentation of any text that follows the table.
 Your table will be left aligned by default and does not require you to define alignment

-- Do not set strong colours as backgrounds in your table cells.
+- Avoid coloured backgrounds in your table cells.
 For readability it is best to keep background colours as neutral as possible.
-There are a set of web friendly shades in the styles palette of the CMS editor
+There is a web friendly 'grey row' option in the CMS editor under formatting that can be used to highlight the header row

 - Do not set background colour to convey meaning, e.g. pink through to red to convey intensity or severity of the information.
 If you are using appropriate column headings this should not be necessary.